Timeline of the 1982 Atlantic hurricane season

 The 1982 Atlantic hurricane season was an event in the annual tropical cyclone season in the north Atlantic Ocean.
 It was an inactive Atlantic hurricane season, during which only five tropical cyclones formed.
 The season officially began on June 1, 1982 and ended November 30, 1982.
-These dates, adopted by convention, historically describe the period in each year when most systems form. this year, however, most tropical activity was constrained to the month of September.
+These dates, adopted by convention, historically describe the period in each year when most systems form.
+The first system, Hurricane Alberto, formed on June 2; the final system, Tropical Storm Ernesto dissipated on October 3.

-This season produced eight tropical depressions, of which five became named storms; two attained hurricane status, of which one became a major hurricane, a storm that ranks as a Category 3 or higher on the Saffir–Simpson scale.
-Hurricane Alberto, the season's first named storm, was one of four storms on record to attain hurricane status in the Gulf of Mexico that not make landfall.
-The other three were Laurie of 1969, Henri of 1979, and Jeanne of 1980.
-Nonetheless, rains from Alberto caused severe flooding, which killed 23 people in Cuba.
-The season's only major hurricane, Debby, reached peak intensity as a weak Category 4 over the open waters of the Atlantic.
-Tropical Storm Ernesto, the last storm of the season, peaked in intensity on October 2 just below hurricane strength.
-It then dissipated the next day, 58 days before the official end of the season.
+Altoghther, this season produced eight tropical depressions, of which five became named storms; two attained hurricane strength, of which one became a major hurricane.
+This was Hurricane Debby, which attained sustained winds of 115 kn and an atmospheric pressure of 950 mbar.

 This timeline documents tropical cyclone formations, strengthening, weakening, landfalls, extratropical transitions, and dissipations during the season.
 It includes information that was not released throughout the season, meaning that data from post-storm reviews by the National Hurricane Center, such as a storm that was not initially warned upon, has been included.

-By convention, meteorologists one time zone when issuing forecasts and making observations: Coordinated Universal Time (UTC), and also use the 24-hour clock (where 00:00 = midnight UTC).
-In this time line, all information is listed by UTC first with the respective local time included in parentheses.
+The time stamp for each event is stated using Coordinated Universal Time (UTC), the 24-hour clock where 00:00 = midnight UTC and the time zone where the center of the tropical cyclone is currently located.
+The time zones utilized (east to west) prior to 2020 were: Atlantic, Eastern, and Central.
+In this timeline, the respective area time is included in parentheses.
+Additionally, figures for maximum sustained winds and position estimates are rounded to the nearest 5 units (miles, or kilometers), following National Hurricane Center practice.
+Direct wind observations are rounded to the nearest whole number.
+Atmospheric pressures are listed to the nearest millibar and nearest hundredth of an inch of mercury.